sunyufei723-svg/WXwork_AutoSendMessage_Tool/README.md

 --Date 2026-07-23

 We now allow you to load name list from word input.
 If you want to send slower or faster, we allow you to adjust the interval time between actions now.

+--Date 2026-07-24

+Now you can create and update your owner tailored templates!
+Create a txt file, edit the template and save it to a template file (for example, new.template), then you can load the template each time you want, rather than type the template each time.
+Also, you can copy the template file into the archive named template, so that the software will load your template automatically.

+For detailed instruction, follow the content in the example.txt.